Not another poem about writing poems...

 To find an answer in some human heart.

-Now poems are made of whispering bits
+Now poems are made of whispering digi-bits

 Fizzing around the world - somewhere, you long,